tchauffi/ChessSight/README.md

 * [ ] Chessboard detection: Implementing a robust algorithm to detect chessboards in images and videos.
 * [ ] Piece classification: Developing a machine learning model to classify chess pieces based on their appearance.
 * [ ] Real-time processing: Optimizing the system for real-time performance, allowing for live analysis of chess games.

+Nice to have features include:
+* [ ] 3D chessboard detection: Enhancing the chessboard detection algorithm to work with 3D chessboards, allowing for more accurate piece classification.
+* [ ] Multi-camera support: Enabling the system to work with multiple cameras, providing a more comprehensive view of the chessboard.
+* [ ] Rest API: Creating a REST API using FastAPI to allow for easy integration with other applications and services.

 ## Prerequisites